 - settings/import-extratags.style Like the full style but also adds most of the OSM tags into the extratags column.

 The style can be changed with the configuration

-To give you an idea of the impact of using the different style, the table
+To give you an idea of the impact of using the different styles, the table

 below gives rough estimates of the final database size after import of a